-If the College determines that an articulable and significant threat exists to the health or safety of a student in attendance at theCollege (or another individual at the College as a result of the virus that causes COVID-19, it may disclose, without prior written consent, personally identifiable information from student education records to appropriate officials at a public health department who need the information to protect the health or safety of the student (or another individual).
+If the College determines that an articulable and significant threat exists to the health or safety of a student in attendance at the College (or another individual at the College) as a result of a public health concern or communicable disease, it may disclose, without prior written consent, personally identifiable information from student education records to appropriate officials at a public health department who need the information to protect the health or safety of the student (or another individual).
 Public health department officials may be considered "appropriate parties" by an educational agency or institution under FERPA's health or safety emergency exception, even in the absence of a formally declared health emergency.
 Typically, public health officials and trained medical personnel are among the types of appropriate parties to whom personally identifiable information from education records, may be non-consensually disclosed under FERPA's health or safety emergency exception.